 Innovations in automated real-time wildland fire monitoring, detection and early warning system

 Sentry Systems, Inc. is committed to developing technologies and solutions that are revolutionary and meaningful.
-In 2015, we set out to research, understand and develop a true, real-time, location based wildfire early warning system.
+We set out to research, understand and develop a true, real-time, location based wildfire early warning system.
 We began a journey that we did not anticipate to be so timely, needed and critical in helping our First Responders to fight back against the ever growing destructive threat of wildfires.

 After spending inordinate amount of time on studying current tools, techniques and methods as well as a number of suggested technologies for early warning detection of wildfires, we were more convinced than ever that there was a better way.
 But we also realized the many technological and logistical challenges we had to overcome.

 But, based on decades of experience and expertise in sensor, hardware, firmware and networking design and many years of relentless work, we created a unique, sensor based wildfire early warning system operating on a smart, compact and self-healing network protocol.